LaurinZubler/sa-documentation/chapters/architecture.typ

 #global.paragraph(
   [Preamble],
   [
-    This chapter proposes a architecture for the hardware components for the implementation of the _Sailing Course Assistant_ scenario.
-First an overview over all components is presented and further each component is more detailed descussed.
+    This chapter proposes an architecture for the hardware components for the implementation of the _Sailing Course Assistant_ scenario.
+First an overview of all components is presented and further each component is more detailed discussed.
 This includes the technical feasibility and potential integration with existing sailing equipment.
   ]
 )